 The last facility of this type in the midwest, in Youngstown, Ohio, did not have its contract renewed in 2015 after the ACLU cited multiple abuses at the prison.
 Their list included extreme use of isolation, lack of appropriate medical care, overpopulation, lack of programming and recreation, and restricting family visitation.

 These Criminal Alien Requirement facilities are not just deportation centers.
-They imprison immigrants for years before deporting them, so GEO group can further profit from the anti-immigrant movement.
+They imprison immigrants for years before deporting them, so the GEO group can further profit from the anti-immigrant movement.

 In their pursuit of profit, the GEO Group has been subject to many lawsuits regarding inhumane conditions, improper medical care, torture, forced labor, sexual abuse, and deaths at their facilities.
 Their business model is based on cutting corners and extreme exploitation.
 Furthermore, private detention centers run by GEO and other companies play a central role in the overall persecution of immigrants in the United States; today over 60% of people in ICE detention are held in private facilities, with GEO being the largest ICE contractor.